-- Relocation by you or a dependent to an area outside of health plan service area.
+- Relocation by you or a dependent to an area outside of the health plan service area.

-The window to make changes to a job-based health plan after an eligible life event is short, usually just 30 or 31 days.
+After an eligible life event, the window to make changes to a job-based health plan is short, usually just 30 or 31 days.
 If you don’t act promptly to make changes, you indeed have to wait until the next annual enrollment period.